 In a new development, SpaceX has changed the target date for the Starship Flight 6 launch and landing-catch test.

 Previously, SpaceX targeted Monday 18th November for the Flight 6 test (IFT-6).
-Due to unexplained reasons, the spaceflight company has now rescheduled Flight 6 launch target date to Tuesday 19th November.
+For various reasons, the spaceflight company has now rescheduled Flight 6 launch target date to Tuesday 19th November.

 SpaceX will now attempt to perform the Starship Flight 6 orbital flight and landing-catch test on Tuesday 19th November.
 Elon Musk’s SpaceX announced the new date via his social media platform X and on the company’s official website.